NY0805/DBM-assignment/README.md

 # APU Cafe Food Ordering Database Management System
-This system is designed to enhance the efficiency of the food ordering process, completed through 3 levels of normalization process.
+This system is designed using SQL Server Management System.
+It is to enhance the efficiency of the food ordering process, completed through 3 levels of normalization process.
 It involved users such as customers, managers, chefs and workers.

 <br>